Milnor fibre boundary of a non-isolated surface singularity

+Next, above the arrowheads of $\G(f',g')$ of type $(1,0)$ we put nothing.
+The graph $\gck$ appears above the arrowheads of $\G(f',g')$ of type $(m,0)$, $m>1$.
+Fix such an arrowhead and the corresponding strict transform $St_a(f')$ of $f'$, which is supported by the exceptional component $E_w$.
+Then the entire tower above $St_a(f')$ is in $\de_c$ and all the intersection curves with the tower above $E_w$ enter in $\C$.
+Therefore, above the arrowheads of $\G(f',g')$ of type $(m,0)$ with $m>1$ a lot of curves of $\C$ may appear, (and this part does not behave like a cyclic covering).

-The above strategy leads to a combinatorial algorithm in two steps.
-In {\it Step 1} one determines the embedded resolution graph $\Gamma_{f'g'}$ (weighted with both multiplicities of $f'$ and $g'$) of the plane curve singularity $(f'g')^{-1}(0)\subset(\bfc^2,0)$; and in {\it Step 2} one reads from the `towers' provided by \cite{BMN} the graph $\gc$ of $(f,g)$, which appears as a `modified covering' of $\Gamma_{f'g'}$.
-(However, one needs to carry in all the towers the multiplicities of $g$ as well.
-Also, in certain cases, the genera of the projective irreducible components $C$ of the special curve configuration $\C$ may be difficult to determine from the {\it local } equations of $C$.
-However, if the link of the normalization of $V_f$ is a rational homology sphere, then we can be sure that in $\gc$ all the genus decorations are zero, cf. (\ref{m1}) and (\ref{prop:cov}) --- as it happens in all the examples worked out in this section.)
+In certain cases, the genera of the projective irreducible components $C$ of the special curve configuration $\C$ may be difficult to determine from the {\it local } equations of $C$.
+However, if the link of the normalization of $V_f$ is a rational homology sphere, then we can be sure that in $\gc$ all the genus decorations are zero, cf. \ref{m1} and \ref{gkl}.
+This is the case in all the examples worked out in this section. \ix{curve configuration $\C$}

+Although in all the cases considered below the graph $\Gamma(f',g')$ is easy to determine, we provide them in order to emphasize the covering nature of the procedure.

+\begin{example}\labelpar{ex:AB} Assume that $f'(x,y)=x^ay^b$, where $a>0$ and $b>0$.
+The normalization is a Hirzebruch--Jung singularity, hence its link is a rational homology sphere.

-\begin{example}\labelpar{ex:AB} Assume that $f'(x,y)=x^ay^b$.
-There are three cases that need to be distinguished, depending on the parity of $a$ and $b$.
+We will distinguish three cases depending on the parity of $a$ and $b$.